Building a Business Case & Gaining Executive Support for Your ERP Upgrade

 Proven Strategies for Unlocking Executive Support

-The most overlooked, but effective, source for validating your ERP needs can be found within the company itself.
+The most overlooked, but effective, source for validating your ERP needs can be found in the company itself.
 Interviewing subject matter experts (SMEs) is the best method for building internal support.
 SMEs and department heads provide significant value and insight into why the existing software is diminishing the business’s potential.
 The SMEs can effectively identify inefficiencies within each of their departments, laying the foundation for your business case.
-With backing from employees within the company who have communicated and documented their concerns, executives are more likely to turn their attention toward its impact on the business and its people.
+With backing from employees who have communicated and documented their concerns, executives are more likely to turn their attention toward its impact on the business and its people.

-Make sure to distinguish between the problems that can or cannot be solved with new ERP.
-Examples of problems that “can be solved” include the automation of payroll, tedious manual processes, inventory management, and more; whereas problems that “cannot be solved” may include employee training and company culture.
+Make sure to distinguish between the problems that can and cannot be solved with new ERP.
+Examples of problems that “can be solved” include the automation of payroll, traditionally manual processes, inventory management, and more; whereas problems that “cannot be solved” may include employee training and company culture.
 This emphasizes the role of SMEs who can guide the project by identifying opportunities to improve their day-to-day workflow with improved systems.

 Building A Successful Cost-Benefit Analysis